 Sometimes known as the “Map Code,” because it came with a map of the San Francisco Bay area, Z 32 is Zodiac’s strangest cipher.
 A symbol closely resembling the cross-hairs image used by Zodiac to sign many of his messages appears on the map as a compass, with the instructions “0 is to be set to Mag.
 N.”

-This is one of several indicators that Zodiac was of above average

-  intelligence.
-How many people would bother to distinguish north from

-  magnetic north?
-What sort of work was the killer engaged in that made it

-  important for him to know the difference?
+This is one of several indicators that Zodiac was of above average intelligence.
+How many people would bother to distinguish north from magnetic north?
+What sort of work was the killer engaged in that made it important for him to know the difference?
 The compass is centered at Mt.
 Diablo.
 Why?
 What made this location special to Zodiac?
-The killer

-  wrote, “The map coupled with this code will tell you where the bomb is
+The killer wrote, “The map coupled with this code will tell you where the bomb is set.”

-  set.”
 In a later letter, sent July 26, 1970, he provided a clue: “PS.
 The Mt.
 Diablo Code concerns Radians & # inches along the radians.”
-Does

-  the Z 32 cipher use numbers to indicate a position on the map?
-Kevin

-  Knight’s artificial-intelligence program CARMEL can easily investigate

-  such possibilities systematically—and could provide some interesting
+Does the Z 32 cipher use numbers to indicate a position on the map?
+Kevin Knight’s artificial-intelligence program CARMEL can easily investigate such possibilities systematically—and could provide some interesting results.

-  results.

-  Craig P. Bauer is professor of mathematics at York College of

-  Pennsylvania.
-He is editor in chief of the journal Cryptologia, has

-  served as a scholar in residence at the NSA’s Center for Cryptologic

-  History and is the author of the recently published Unsolved!: The

-  History and Mystery of the World’s Greatest Ciphers from Ancient Egypt

-  to Online Secret Societies.
+Craig P. Bauer, a professor of mathematics at York College of Pennsylvania, is editor-in-chief of the journal Cryptologia.
+He has served as a scholar in residence at the NSA’s Center for Cryptologic History and is the author of Unsolved!: The History and Mystery of the World’s Greatest Ciphers from Ancient Egypt to Online Secret Societies.